 - Quality Improvement and Patient Safety

 - Health Professions Education Research

-Lesley Gotlib Conn PhD is Associate Scientist in Evaluative Clinical Sciences – Trauma, Emergency & Critical Care Research Program at Sunnybrook Research Institute.
+Lesley Gotlib Conn PhD is Associate Scientist in Evaluative Clinical Sciences – Tory Trauma Research Program at Sunnybrook Research Institute.
 She holds an Adjunct Professor appointment in the Department of Anthropology at the University of Toronto and at the Institute of Health Policy, Management, and Evaluation.
 She is an Associate (Restricted) Member of the School of Graduate Studies at the University of Toronto.

-- Associate Scientist, Evaluative Clinical Sciences, Trauma, Emergency and Critical Care Research Program, Sunnybrook Research Institute
+- Associate Scientist, Evaluative Clinical Sciences, Tory Trauma Research Program, Sunnybrook Research Institute

 - Adjunct Professor, Department of Anthropology, University of Toronto